Skip to main content

 • Give face-to-face and virtual presentations to team members, senior leadership and outside stakeholders.

 These skills are applicable across a broad range of industries and communication platforms, which are continually changing as technology advances.
-Communications majors are in demand right now as employment in this field is projected to grow 6% from 2021 to 2031, according to the U.S. Bureau of Labor Statistics (BLS).*
+Communications majors remain in demand right now as employment in this field is projected to grow at an average pace from 2023 to 2033, according to the U.S. Bureau of Labor Statistics (BLS).*

 What Jobs Can You Get with a Communications Degree?